 At Pen and Sword, we strive to bring you closer to the past.
-Firstly this can be through helping you trace your roots - our extensive genealogy list has published the works of many leading experts in their field to help you discover your family history.
-Hand in hand with this is our social history list, which helps your discover what your some of your ancestors did or indeed suffered through.
+This can be through helping you trace your roots - our extensive genealogy list contains the works of many leading experts in the field.
+Hand in hand with this is our social history list, which helps you discover more about the background history of your ancestors.

-Transport history, particularly the history of trains and the railways is set to become an important area of our list and this will grow further throughout 2014 and 2015.
-Local history has dominated our list for many years, particularly when related to War.
-The Great War was very much fought from a local context and we have many titles focussing on this.
+Transport history, particularly the history of trains and railways, is set to become an important area of our list and this will grow further throughout 2014 and 2015.
+Local history has dominated our list for many years, particularly when related to war.
+The new series, Towns and Cities in the Great War, reveals how our home towns played their part.